They say…

 Ilkley Siberia Rhubarb Saison

 Ilkley then popped up at the conference, with their Lotus IPA featuring in a tasting session, but Luke was also sharing bottles of a recent special, Siberia, a ‘rhubarb saison’ created with beer writer Melissa Cole.
-The designation ‘saison’ is now used very loosely in the English speaking world, appearing on beers with only a remote connection to Belgian classics like Saison Dupont to connote a vaguely rustic funkiness, and its use here is equally questionable, although it does use a saison yeast.
+The designation ‘saison’ is now used very loosely in the English speaking brewing world, appearing on beers with only a remote connection to Belgian classics like Saison to connote a vaguely rustic funkiness, and its use here is equally questionable, although it does use a saison yeast.
 But aside from that, it’s a thoroughly delightful beer.

 The rhubarb is particularly appropriate as it’s something of a local delicacy – a little way south of Ilkley, on the other side of Leeds, is the ‘rhubarb triangle’ producing Yorkshire forced rhubarb, which now enjoys EU Protected Designation of Origin status.
-But though this tart dessert plant now seems as Yorkshire as pudding, it originated in Siberia, thus the name.
+But though this dessert plant now seems as Yorkshire as pudding, it originated in Siberia, thus the name.
 The hops also evoke more distant climes – Slovenian Celeia, Czech Žatec, Australian Galaxy and New Zealand Pacific Hallertau.

 So far Ilkley’s regular bottled beers have been filtered but Siberia has happily been bottle conditioned in saison style.
 It poured a lively, cloudy yellow with some white head.
 A definite slightly stinky yeast note with a faint hint of buttery diacetyl rose over light grains and a twist of lemon in the aroma.
 The lemon note persisted in the palate, but with an emerging dry hoppiness over the citric tang that developed quite a bitter punch without becoming overpowering.
 There were some funky and spicy notes and even a hint of clove.